MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/oem-tasks-for-bringing-up-a-usb-typec.md

 Perform various functional and stress tests on systems and devices that expose a USB Type-C connector.

-[Test USB Type-C systems with USB Type-C ConnEx](test-usb-type-c-systems-with-mutt-connex-c.md) - Run USB tests included in the Windows Hardware Lab Kit (HLK) for Windows 10.
+- **[Test USB Type-C systems with USB Type-C ConnEx](test-usb-type-c-systems-with-mutt-connex-c.md)**: Run USB tests included in the Windows Hardware Lab Kit (HLK).
-> Run USB function HLK tests with a C-to-A cable (search for **Windows USB Device** in the HLK
+- **Run USB function HLK tests with a C-to-A cable**: Search for *Windows USB Device* in the HLK.

-Certification/Compliance
-Attend Power Delivery and USB Type-C compliance workshops hosted by the standards bodies.
+- **Certification and compliance**: Attend power delivery and USB Type-C compliance workshops hosted by the standards bodies.

 ## See also